When To See Shooting Stars In January 2023

 - Description: γ-Ursae Minorids have little to boast about — it’s a weak meteor stream with a peak rate of only three meteors per hour.
 It has been annually observed by the International Meteor Organisation but is not well studied yet.

 For any meteor shower, the higher the radiant in the sky, the more meteors you are likely to see.
-If you want to learn the radiant’s position (as well as the Moon phase for any chosen date), use our stargazing apps: Star Walk 2 or Sky Tonight.
+If you want to know the position of the radiant for your location, use our stargazing app Sky Tonight:

 We wish you clear skies and happy observations!